US Fiorenzuola 1922 SS: History

 In its history, Fiorenzuola mostly played in amateur and lower professional leagues, except for a brief stint in the 1990s when the club reached Serie C1 and narrowly missed promotion to Serie B, after losing the 1995 promotion playoff final to Pistoiese on penalty shoot-outs.
 Also in 1995, Fiorenzuola made a great exploit in the Coppa Italia, being defeated 2–1 at home by Inter after having previously eliminated Brescia and Torino.
-In the following years Fiorenzuola started a slow decline which brought the club down to the Eccellenza.
-It currently plays in Serie C.
+In the following years, Fiorenzuola started a slow decline which brought the club down to the Eccellenza.
+The club currently plays in Serie D.

 Colors and badge

 The team's colors are red and black.

 Stadium

 Fiorenzuola play their home matches at the Stadio Comunale, also known as Velodrome Attilio Pavesi.